moslienko/AVPlayerWrapper/README.md

 }
 ```

-In the most basic use case, playing a file is realized as follows:
+Playing a file with receiving callbacks and displaying track information in the `MPNowPlayingInfoCenter`:

 ```swift
 guard let url = URL(string: "example.com/audio.mp3") else {